-Looking for ways of improving your HDR photography?
+Are you looking for ways to improve your HDR photography?
 Are you wondering where in your HDR workflow you are making mistakes?

-Chances are there are a few steps you’re completely overlooking, and there happening before you even start.
+Chances are there are a few steps you’re completely overlooking, and they happen before you even start.

-I’ve compiled a list of four techniques you need to do to every HDR photo before tone mapping.
+I’ve compiled a list of four techniques you need to use for every HDR photo before tone mapping.

 Here they are.